 - Inform and provide greater understanding of the services offered by the Dept. of Communities to help the homeless and Aboriginal communities currently in the CBD.

-We eagerly await the audit currently being conducted by St Pats, in partnership with the Wungening Aboriginal Corporation, to assess the needs of each of the people in the camp and hope that with better understanding of their needs, we see these individuals get prompt access to the services they need, they find safe and appropriate accommodation, and tent city can be wound up to reduce the impact on surrounding businesses.
+The audit currently being conducted by St Pats, in partnership with the Wungening Aboriginal Corporation, to assess the needs of each of the people in the camp highlights how important it is that we better understand those in need, we see these individuals get prompt access to the services they need, that they find safe and appropriate accommodation, and the impacts worn by Tent City and other situations that arise daily in our City on our surrounding businesses continue to be reduced.

 ABC NEWS: Fremantle Chamber of Commerce chief executive Danicia Quinlan says the tent city has highlighted bigger issues.
 Read more here: https://www.abc.net.au/news/2021-01-04/fremantle-mayor-brad-pettitt-calls-for-tent-city-to-be-cleared/13030334